Adoption Status: Available for FOSTER TO ADOPT

 Yep, Charlie is a girl, her name is actually Charlize, but we call her Charlie for short.

-Charlie's a cheerful, cuddly, enthusiastic and sweet girl who thrives on human and dog attention.
+Charlie's a cheerful, cuddly, enthusiastic and sweet girl who thrives on human attention.
 She has a goofy and cheeky personality, and likes to make you laugh with her silly antics!
 She's a big fan of cuddles, and wants to be as close to you as possible - she's convinced she makes the perfect lap dog, and she's not wrong!
 She's bouncy and bright, but she's also really engaged with you and listens really well.
+Sadly though, Charlie has had some rough times in her life and this has left her with some fears that we've been working hard to overcome.
+This is why we're on the search for a foster to adopt home for her... but we'll explain that all more further down the page...

 Charlie loves anything involving food - chewing on bones, playing with food toys, scatter feeding and snuffle mats, hunting for thrown treats!
 She's got an excellent nose for food and this could easily be channeled into scent training.
-She also loves playing chase and wrestling with doggy friends, napping in comfy places, enjoys playing tug and is learning to fetch - lots of enthusiasm, less so on the skills!
-This week, Charlie has been learning food manners, working out how to settle in the crate, practicing waits and downs, loose-leash walking and general house skills.
+She also loves napping in comfy places, enjoys playing tug and is learning to fetch - lots of enthusiasm, less so on the skills!
+Charlie has learnt many things while in care with us, like basic manners, learning food manners, how to settle in the crate, practicing waits and downs, loose-leash walking and general house skills.
+She is a fast learner (especially if there's food involved!) and is very eager to please.

 Can you offer Charlie a safe home full of adventures, company, quality food, a warm bed, regular flea and worm treatments, and most importantly loads of love for the rest of her days?